Gridiffin/pcds2030db_fork/.github/instructions/general.instructions.md

 - suggest improvements to the codebase, including refactoring, optimization, and performance enhancements.
 - for any database operations please use DBCode extension to help you.
 - Ensure that all database queries are properly parameterized to prevent SQL injection attacks.
 - make sure that you understand how the files are referenced across the project.
 For example: in layouts/headers.php, there are base.css (or main.css) file that is referenced so you need to use these files as a centralized referencer file for all the css styles that is being used in the project.
-So if you are going to add a new css file, make sure to import them in base.css. (or main.css)
+So if you are going to add a new css file, make sure to import them in main.css. (or base.css)
-- whenever "continue" is used, you have to summarize the preivous converstaion history and then continue from there.
+- whenever "continue" is used, you have to summarize the previous conversation history and then continue from there.
 So for example, if the previous conversation was about fixing a bug in the login functionality, you should summarize that conversation and then continue from there.

 ## Project Structure
 - Follow the project structure and organization as outlined in the project documentation.